Feminism in Mexico: The second wave: 1968–1974

-Second wave: 1975 to 1989
+Second wave: 1975–1989

 An economic crisis, which began in 1976, brought women together across class lines for the first time.
 Social issues gave women a new political voice as they demanded solutions to address problems created by the rural-to-urban migration which was taking place.
 Women formed neighborhood coalitions to deal with lack of housing, sanitation, transportation, utilities, and water.
 As more people moved into cities to find work, lack of investment in those areas, as well as education and health facilities, became challenges that united women's efforts.
 Though these colonias populares (neighborhood movements) were making "demands for genuine representation and state accountability as well as social citizenship rights" they did not ask for systemic changes to improve women's societal positions.
 As the debt crisis intensified and Mexico devalued its currency to gain international loans, wages decreased while the cost of living escalated, causing more and more women to enter the workforce.
 Companies began hiring women because they could pay them lower wages, male unemployment soared, and feminist activity came to a standstill.

 Mobilization, popular demonstration, and social movements came together in a new way in response to the devastating 1985 earthquakes.
 The scope of the destruction invigorated the dormant women's movement to meet the immediate needs of families.
 There was a recognition during this time that a short-term disaster relief movement could be turned into an organization focused on implementing long-term political gain.
 Feminist groups, local grass-roots organizations, and NGOs (non-governmental organizations) stepped in to offer aid that the government or official political organizations were either unable or incapable of providing.
 Feminists were prominent in many NGOs, and were connected to networks beyond Mexico.
 In the wake of the fraudulent 1988 elections, women's groups became involved in movements for democratization and organization against the Institutional Revolutionary Party, which had been in power since 1929.
 One such organization was Mujeres en Lucha por the Democracia (Women's Struggle for Democracy).
 Simultaneously, several worker's unions implemented female advisory boards, with the goals of educating, training and politically organizing garment workers.
 Feminists serving on advisory boards made workers aware that they could change the environment and attitude of their places of employment and demand changes in areas other than wages and hours.
 They expanded demands to include addressing sexual harassment, covering child and health care, improving job training and education, raising workers' awareness, and changing the actual work conditions.

 Feminism and gender as fields of academic study emerged in the 1980s, with courses as Mexican universities offered for the first time.
 Under the editorship of Marta Lamas, a biannual publication, Debate feminista was launched in 1990.
 In Guadalajara, Cristina Palomar launched the gender studies publication La Ventana in 1995.